manchedi/simpleSimuCovid/README.md

-SimpleSimuCovid
+Java SimpleSimuCovid

-This is a simulation of the spread of a virus over 90 days. per 1000 individuals, children, adults and seniors Children go to school and 50% of adults work.
+This is a simulation of the spread of a virus over 90 days. per 1000 individuals, children, adults and seniors.
+Children go to school and 50% of adults work.
 There's no work and no school on weekends.
 The contamination rate is different between the school, the family and the company.